2023 Half-year results

 Liquidity and financing

 The majority of our day-to-day trading activity is financed through uncommitted, self-liquidating trade finance facilities, while we use corporate credit facilities to finance other short-term liquidity requirements, such as margin calls or bridge financing.
 This funding model gives us the necessary flexibility to cope with periods of enhanced price volatility as utilisation of the trade finance facilities increases or decreases to reflect the volumes traded and underlying prices.
-Trafigura also maintains an active debt capital markets presence to secure longer-term finance in support of our investments.
+We also maintain a debt capital markets presence to secure longer-term finance in support of our investments.

-In October 2021, Trafigura refinanced its Asian Syndicated Revolving Credit Facility (RCF) and Term Loan Facilities (TLF) at USD2.4 billion-equivalent, with 36 banks participating in the transaction, including eight new lenders.
-The new facilities comprised a 365-day USD RCF (USD700 million), a one-year CNH TLF (c.
-USD890 million-equivalent) and a three-year USD TLF (USD810 million).
-In line with its European RCF from March 2021, Trafigura implemented a sustainability-linked loan structure in those new facilities.
+In October 2022, the Group refinanced its Asian Syndicated Revolving Credit Facility (RCF) and Term Loan Facilities (TLF) at USD2.4 billion equivalent, with 28 banks participating in the transaction, including three new lenders.
+The new facilities comprised a 365-day USD RCF (USD685 million), a one-year CNH TLF (c.
+USD1,217 million-equivalent) and a three-year USD TLF (USD469 million).
+In line with our European RCF from March 2022, we updated the set of key performance indicators (KPIs) of the sustainability-linked loan structure.

 Group Chief Financial Officer